hasmuddinansari/hasmuddinansari/README.md

 -   Implementing responsive design to ensure that the interface looks and works well on different devices and screen sizes.
 -   Collaborating with other developers, designers, and stakeholders to ensure that the final product meets the requirements and expectations.
 -   Building and integrating with APIs to connect with other educational tools and resources.
 ##

+**Frontend Developer**<br/>
+Revnue,  Remote <br/>
+Feb 13 - Present

+-   Revamped frontend API calls for significant speed boost, resulting in 5x faster loading times compared to the previous version.
+-   Developed a dashboard with a graph to analyze and display contract and supplier data.
+-   Implemented a custom map in the app along with the integration of Google Maps, enabling asset tracking functionality for users.
+The feature allows for seamless tracking and monitoring of assets in real-time

+##